jamescherti/buffer-terminator.el/README.md

 However, if you need to define specific rules for keeping or terminating certain buffers, you can configure them using `buffer-terminator-rules`.

-The `buffer-terminator-rules` `defcustom` is a centralized defcustom that holds instructions for keeping or terminating buffers based on their names or regular expressions.
-Each rule is a cons cell where the key is a symbol indicating the rule type, and the value is either string or a list of strings:
+The `buffer-terminator-rules` variable holds instructions for keeping or terminating buffers based on their names or regular expressions.
+Each rule is a cons cell where the key is a symbol indicating the rule type, and the value is either string or a list of strings.

+Here is an example:
 ```elisp
 (setq buffer-terminator-rules-alist
       '((kill-buffer-name . ("temporary-buffer-name1"